SAP/ui5-webcomponents/README.md

 #### 2. How do UI5 Web Components relate to OpenUI5?

 UI5 Web Components…
-* …are **not built on top** of UI5, but rather lightweight and independent UI elements
+* …are **not built on top** of UI5, but rather lightweight and independent UI elements.
-* …are **not a successor** of UI5, but rather a complementary offering
+* …are **not a successor** of UI5, but rather a complementary offering.
-* …bring the relevant **UI5 qualities and SAP Fiori UX to the HTML level**, usable with any web framework
+* …bring the relevant **UI5 qualities and SAP Fiori UX to the HTML level**, usable with any web framework.

 UI5 Web Components are good for…
-* …web applications which **already use a different web framework**
+* …web applications which **already use a different web framework**.
-* …**static web sites** built without web frameworks, to just add a few interactive UI elements
+* …**static web sites** built without web frameworks, to just add a few interactive UI elements.

 UI5 remains what it is: the best choice for…
-* …building complete **enterprise-ready and responsive web applications**
+* …building complete **enterprise-ready and responsive web applications**.

 ### UI5 Web Components for React